Schumann resonances: History

 In 1893, George Francis FitzGerald noted that the upper layers of the atmosphere must be fairly good conductors.
 Assuming that the height of these layers is about 100 km above ground, he estimated that oscillations (in this case the lowest mode of the Schumann resonances) would have a period of 0.1 second.
 Because of this contribution, it has been suggested to rename these resonances "Schumann–FitzGerald resonances".
-However FitzGerald's findings were not widely known as they were only presented at a meeting of the British Association for the Advancement of Science, followed by a brief mention in a column in Nature.
+However, FitzGerald's findings were not widely known, as they were only presented at a meeting of the British Association for the Advancement of Science, followed by a brief mention in a column in Nature.

 The first suggestion that an ionosphere existed, capable of trapping electromagnetic waves, is attributed to Heaviside and Kennelly (1902).
 It took another twenty years before Edward Appleton and Barnett in 1925 were able to prove experimentally the existence of the ionosphere.

 Although some of the most important mathematical tools for dealing with spherical waveguides were developed by G. N. Watson in 1918, it was Winfried Otto Schumann who first studied the theoretical aspects of the global resonances of the earth–ionosphere waveguide system, known today as the Schumann resonances.
 In 1952–1954 Schumann, together with H. L. König, attempted to measure the resonant frequencies.
 However, it was not until measurements made by Balser and Wagner in 1960–1963 that adequate analysis techniques were available to extract the resonance information from the background noise.
 Since then there has been an increasing interest in Schumann resonances in a wide variety of fields.

 Basic theory

 Lightning discharges are considered to be the primary natural source of Schumann resonance excitation; lightning channels behave like huge antennas that radiate electromagnetic energy at frequencies below about 100 kHz.
-These signals are very weak at large distances from the lightning source, but the Earth–ionosphere waveguide behaves like a resonator at ELF frequencies and amplifies the spectral signals from lightning at the resonance frequencies.
+These signals are very weak at large distances from the lightning source, but the Earth–ionosphere waveguide behaves like a resonator at extremely low resonance frequencies.

 In an ideal cavity, the resonant frequency of the $n$-th mode $f_{n}$ is determined by the Earth radius $a$ and the speed of light $c$.

 The real Earth–ionosphere waveguide is not a perfect electromagnetic resonant cavity.
 Losses due to finite ionosphere electrical conductivity lower the propagation speed of electromagnetic signals in the cavity, resulting in a resonance frequency that is lower than would be expected in an ideal case, and the observed peaks are wide.
 In addition, there are a number of horizontal asymmetries—day-night difference in the height of the ionosphere, latitudinal changes in the Earth's magnetic field, sudden ionospheric disturbances, polar cap absorption, variation in the Earth radius of ± 11 km from equator to geographic poles, etc. that produce other effects in the Schumann resonance power spectra.